Kuching

 Museums

 Learn more about the history of Sarawak by visiting the many museums in the city.
 Admission to all the museums are free of charge.
 Sarawak Museum is a must.
-Other museums that you may want to visit are the Chinese History Museum, Textile Museum, Islamic Museum, Cat Museum, Timber Museum and Pua Kumbu Museum.
+Other museums that you may want to visit are the Chinese History Museum, Islamic Museum, Cat Museum, Timber Museum and Pua Kumbu Museum.
 Take note that most museums open from 9 am to 4:30 pm.

 Sarawak River Cruise